Chapter 1. Configuring and deploying OpenShift Lightspeed

 1.2.1.
 Configuring custom TLS certificates

-Configure custom TLS certificates for secure OpenShift Lightspeed service communication.
+Use the OpenShift Container Platform web console to configure custom TLS certificates for secure communication between OpenShift Lightspeed and your service endpoints.

 Prerequisites

-• You are logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
-Alternatively, you are logged in to a user account that has permission to create or edit the OLSConfig custom resource (CR).
+• You have logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
+As another option, you have logged in to a user account that has permission to create or edit the OLSConfig custom resource (CR).

 • You have a large language model (LLM) provider.